SaifSunny/RFID-Attendance-System/README.md

 # Features

-  User-Friendly Interface: UniTrack offers a user-friendly interface, making it easy for administrators, teachers, and students to navigate and perform their respective tasks.
+  **1. User-Friendly Interface:** UniTrack offers a user-friendly interface, making it easy for administrators, teachers, and students to navigate and perform their respective tasks.

-  Semester and Department Management: The system allows administrators to manage semesters and departments efficiently, facilitating organized attendance tracking for different academic units.
+  **2. Semester and Department Management:** The system allows administrators to manage semesters and departments efficiently, facilitating organized attendance tracking for different academic units.

-  RFID Device Integration: UniTrack seamlessly integrates with RFID devices, enabling teachers to record attendance simply by activating the device and having students swipe their RFID cards.
+  **3. RFID Device Integration:** UniTrack seamlessly integrates with RFID devices, enabling teachers to record attendance simply by activating the device and having students swipe their RFID cards.

-  Course and Program Management: Administrators can easily create and manage courses and programs within the system, providing a structured framework for attendance management.
+  **4. Course and Program Management:** Administrators can easily create and manage courses and programs within the system, providing a structured framework for attendance management.

-  Teacher and Student Assignment: Administrators have the privilege of assigning teachers and students to specific classes, ensuring accurate tracking of attendance for each course.
+  **5. Teacher and Student Assignment:** Administrators have the privilege of assigning teachers and students to specific classes, ensuring accurate tracking of attendance for each course.

-  Effortless Student Enrollment: Teachers can effortlessly add students to the classes assigned to them, streamlining the enrollment process and reducing administrative efforts.
+  **6. Effortless Student Enrollment:** Teachers can effortlessly add students to the classes assigned to them, streamlining the enrollment process and reducing administrative efforts.

 # Technologies Used

 UniTrack has been developed using the following technologies:

-  Bootstrap: A popular front-end framework that provides a responsive and modern user interface design.
+  **Bootstrap:** A popular front-end framework that provides a responsive and modern user interface design.

-  PHP: A server-side scripting language used for implementing the logic and functionality of the attendance system.
+ **PHP:** A server-side scripting language used for implementing the logic and functionality of the attendance system.

-  MySQL: A relational database management system used for storing and managing the attendance data and system configurations.
+  **MySQL:** A relational database management system used for storing and managing the attendance data and system configurations.

-  RFID Modules: RFID (Radio Frequency Identification) modules are utilized to integrate the attendance system with RFID card-swiping devices for automatic attendance tracking.
+  **RFID Modules:** RFID (Radio Frequency Identification) modules are utilized to integrate the attendance system with RFID card-swiping devices for automatic attendance tracking.

 # Setup Instructions
 To set up UniTrack locally, please follow these steps:

-  Clone the GitHub repository to your local machine:
+  1. Clone the GitHub repository to your local machine:
   ```
   git clone https://github.com/your-username/untrack.git
   ```
   Ensure you have a compatible web server environment (such as Apache or Nginx) installed on your machine.

-  Install PHP and MySQL on your local machine if they are not already installed.
+  2. Install PHP and MySQL on your local machine if they are not already installed.

-  Create a new MySQL database and import the provided SQL file (database.sql) to set up the necessary database structure.
+  3. Create a new MySQL database and import the provided SQL file (database.sql) to set up the necessary database structure.

-  Update the database connection details in the configuration file (config.php) located in the root directory of the project.
+  4. Update the database connection details in the configuration file (config.php) located in the root directory of the project.
 Modify the DB_HOST, DB_USERNAME, DB_PASSWORD, and DB_NAME constants with your own MySQL database credentials.

-  Deploy the UniTrack system to your web server.
+  5. Deploy the UniTrack system to your web server.

-  Access UniTrack by navigating to the appropriate URL in your web browser.
+  6. Access UniTrack by navigating to the appropriate URL in your web browser.

 # Contributions
 Contributions to UniTrack are welcome!
 If you would like to contribute, please fork the repository, make your changes, and submit a pull request.